adudu21isme/rbxrulebreakers/README.md

 **Users are ONLY added if they actually broke the rules.
 Reports and appeals are carefully read if it's a legitimate report/appeal.**

 **Terminated users are likely to be removed from the list.
-If a user was terminated but has been unterminated and was on the list, you can request for them to be readded.**
+If a user was terminated but has been unterminated and was in the list, you can request for them to be readded.**

 # General information
 This is a list with UserId(s), Roblox UserId(s) are PUBLIC INFORMATION.